Arise Queen Aethelflaed

 Once assembly was complete, the 16m long by 2.4m wide units were coated and treated to the customer’s exact expectations.
 This ensured no wet trades were needed on site, and all the work could be carried out within the ideal conditions for painting.

-Martin Hall, Joseph Ash Chesterfield’s Commercial Manager, stated “Having worked with Topdeck and Berry Systems previously we knew the exacting requirements that would be required of our plant, to complete the project to the end client’s satisfaction.
+Joseph Ash Chesterfield’s Commercial Manager stated “Having worked with Topdeck and Berry Systems previously we knew the exacting requirements that would be required of our plant, to complete the project to the end client’s satisfaction.
 Joseph Ash Chesterfield is unique in not only being able to dip the longer length 16m beams, but we also have the added benefit of large undercover assembly areas and storage facilities.
 This enabled Topdeck to install the project in a greatly reduced timescale as opposed to a traditional build scheme.
 The modular build carpark concept has proved very popular and hopefully at Chesterfield we will be in an excellent position to assist Topdeck on future ventures, after receiving high praise from the Topdeck team for our outstanding efforts.”

 For more information about Topdeck, please contact Iain Smith on 01902 491100.